 Building your freelance proofreader website

 A freelance proofreader website has one job: to help the right person feel confident they have found the right person for the work.
-It does not need complex features or clever design tricks.
+It doesn’t need complex features or clever design tricks.
 It needs clarity, accuracy, and a sense of professionalism that matches the service you are selling.

 This article sets out the basics of building a freelance proofreader website that attracts enquiries, supports SEO, and builds trust without unnecessary complexity.